AlvaroSapata/MERN-Ecommerce-Server/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-This is the Server side of a Basic Ecommerce, in this case focused on a handmade serigraph store.
+This is the Server side of a Basic Ecommerce Template, in this case focused on a handmade serigraph store.
+This template is designed to help you create your own online store.

 Here's why:
 * Your time should be focused on creating something amazing.
 A project that solves a problem and helps others